BusinessEnterpriseInstitute/my.exitplanning/docroot/sites/all/modules/shurly/README.txt

 - `hook_shurly_redirect_before()` and `hook_shurly_redirect_after()` allows other modules to tap in and alter the redirection, or log additional info to the database (IP tracking, anyone?)
 - Support Google Safe Browsing API (v4).
 - Google Analytics Integration.
+- 'Copy to clipboard' button if the clipboardjs module is installed (https://www.drupal.org/project/clipboardjs)

 USAGE
 ----------------------------